RhiH/studio_gallery/README.md

 # Credits

+Images were sourced from kaggle.com, all artist names, biographies, artwork names and descriptions are my own invention.

 This work was based on the Boutique Ado project by Code Institute, without which this project would not have gotten as far as it did.

 A huge thank you to my mentor Richard without whom I would have not managed to submit anything.